Alluxio/alluxio/docs/en/operation/Troubleshooting.md

 Start the process or shell command of interest, then create a new java remote configuration, set the debug server's host and port, and start the debug session.
 If you set a breakpoint which can be reached, the IDE will enter debug mode.
-Yand you can inspect the current context's variables, call stack, thread list, and expression evaluation.
+You can inspect the current context's variables, call stack, thread list, and expression evaluation.

 ## Alluxio collectInfo command